spamegg1/unix-sml/README.md

 #### OCaml

-Of course there is also [OCaml](https://www.ocaml.org/) but it's an entirely different language at this point.
+Of course there is also [OCaml](https://www.ocaml.org/) but it's an entirely different language at this point (take a look into `/usr/lib/ocaml` and comparing it to `/usr/lib/smlnj/lib`).
 It's available on Debian, Fedora and Arch:

 ```bash
 sudo apt install ocaml # Debian/Ubuntu